katieraby/northcoders-news-API/README.md

   - `title`
   - `votes`
   - `body`
-  - `comment_count` which is the count of all the comments with this article_id.
+  - `comment_count` which is the total count of all the comments with this article_id.
 A particular SQL clause is useful for this job!
   - `created_at`
   - `topic`